projectcalico/calico/v2.1/usage/configuration/node.md

 However, there are some scenarios where the default autodetection may not choose the right address.
 For example:

--  Your host has multiple external interfaces
+-  Your host has multiple external interfaces.
--  Your host may have multiple IP addresses assigned to each interface
+-  Your host may have multiple IP addresses assigned to each interface.
 -  You want to change the subnet configuration of each Node to use Calico's [cross-subnet IPIP]({{site.baseurl}}/{{page.version}}/usage/configuration/ip-in-ip) feature.
 -  You have changed the IP of your host.